Ratatam123/HappyRent/README.md

 logout()
 ```

-#### "CRUD" (create, read, update, delete) functionality
+### "CRUD" (create, read, update, delete) functionality

 Once logged in a user can create an offer by clicking *Create an Offer!* in the navigation bar on top
 of the site.
-The button *My Offers* on the other hand lists for the user logged in to read, update
+The button *My Offers* on the other hand enables the user logged in to read, update
 and delete his own offers.

 ### JSON API endpoints